asreview/asreview/README.md

 ## ASReview: Active learning for systematic reviews

 Systematic Reviews are “top of the bill” in research.
-The number of systematic reviews published by researchers increases year after year.
-But performing a sound systematic review is a time-consuming and sometimes boring task.
+The number of scientific studies is increasing exponentially in many scholarly fields.
+Performing a sound systematic review is a time-consuming and sometimes boring task.
 Our software is designed to accelerate the step of screening abstracts and titles with a minimum of papers to be read by a human with no or very few false negatives.

-The Automated Systematic Review (ASReview) project implements learning algorithms that interactively query the researcher.
+The Active learning for Systematic Reviews (ASReview) project implements learning algorithms that interactively query the researcher.
 This way of interactive training is known as [Active Learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)).
 ASReview offers support for classical learning algorithms and